 (a).
-PTSD Resolution is a charity (No. 1133188) that offers counselling to UK armed forces’ TA and Regular Reserves and dependants, to relieve mental health problems resulting from military service, to ease reintegration into a normal work & family life.
+PTSD Resolution is a charity (No. 1133188) that offers counselling to UK armed forces' Veterans, Reservists and families to relieve mental health problems resulting from military service, to ease reintegration into a normal work & family life.
 According to an evaluation by Kings College military mental health unit (2), PTSD Resolution’s therapy outcomes are comparable to those provided by primary care therapy services in England (Improving Access to Psychological Therapies (IAPT).
 It should be noted that Resolution works with a more distressed client group than the IAPT.

 (b).
 The PTSD Resolution national outreach programme has over 200 counsellors.
 It is private, confidential, local, and one-to-one.
 No referral is needed, thus reducing any sense of stigma.
 Counselling is brief and effective – an average of five one-hour sessions.